alpeasie/azl-benchmark-deploy/docs/task2.md

 **Prerequisite step:** Sign into Azure portal.

-1. Open a new incognito browser widnwo and navigate to: (https://portal.azure.com/)
+1. Open a new incognito browser window for the [azure portal](https://portal.azure.com/)
 2. Sign in with the Azure creds provided in Teams.